 If you have any experience with financial aid, then Expected Family Contribution (EFC) is a term you are well acquainted with.
 For the uninitiated, the EFC, at its most basic, is how much a student will have to come up with to attend college, and is the number used to determine how much need-based financial aid a student will receive via gift aid and be eligible for via self-help aid.
 Note that the term mentions “Family” while the explanation mentions the student alone.
 This was very deliberate!
 If the student is younger than 24 and not married, they are considered dependent upon their parents.
 This means that the parent’s income will be factored into the EFC.
 The kicker is that regardless of whether or not the parents intend to contribute (as they are under no legal obligation to do so) the student’s EFC is likely to increase.

-On the bright side, there is some protection for the income of students themselves.
+On the bright side, there is some protection for the income of those working as a college student themselves.
 Student Income is protected from EFC consideration up to $6,260 while parents i.ncome is protected from $30,000 to $42,000 for married couples and $7,000 to $9,400 for single parents.
 Income received from work-study plans is also protected as it is already a form of financial aid.

 So the question becomes: Will a student’s job affect their EFC?
 Probably.
 Student income is assessed at the highest rate when determining EFC, so the more income a student has the faster the EFC will rise.
 But, that doesn’t necessarily mean it’s a bad idea.
-Just be sure to limit how much you work (and how much you make) to ensure that the balance works out in your favor.
+Just be sure to limit how much you work (and how much you make) when you are working as a college student to ensure that the balance works out in your favor.

 Making Money While on Campus